PingPongun/rust-i18n/README.md

 >- Extract keys no longer present in code from "done" files and move them to `REMOVED.*` files
 >- Keep all translations files sorted (even after manual edit)
 >- Translation files can be converted between versions/file formats, by simply changing settings in Config.toml
->- Default transleted text in `TODO.*` files is now taken from default locale "done" file (if present)
+>- Default translated text in `TODO.*` files is now taken from default locale "done" file (if present)
->- Add ToStringI18N trait and derive macro for converting enum to translated string
 >- Extractor works correctly with trailing dots (eg. `t!("testing..."`) would result in entry `testing... : testing...` instead `testing... : ""`)
 >- Supports following syntax `t!( #[doc="Download falied.
 Contact support"] "error.download.desc")` would extract as `error.download.desc : Download falied.
 Contact support` (for default locale this would be already placed in done file)(this can be done with more elegant syntax, but this way code is still compatible with upstream crate)
+>- Add `ToStringI18N` trait and derive macro for converting enum to translated string (It's currently only change to `rust-i18n` crate, so if it's not needed, you can use crate from Crates.io in your project and only use this repo as an extractor)

 ## Features